 Climate change poses significant risks to economic stability and financial development.
 These risks can directly impact portfolio returns, making it essential for investors to understand the broader implications.
 Analysis suggests that climate-related anomalies are increasingly influential in both academic research and practical investment strategies worldwide.

 Transition Risks: These involve the economic and regulatory changes necessary to shift towards a low-carbon economy.
 Governments worldwide are implementing policies to reduce greenhouse gas emissions, which can affect industries reliant on fossil fuels.
-For instance, new regulations might increase the cost of carbon-intensive operations or ban certain types of pollution-heavy activities.
-Additionally, changes in consumer behavior towards more sustainable products can shift market demand, impacting company revenues and stock prices.

 Assessing and Managing Climate Risk